LESSIoT/pivi-firmware/docker/README.md

 The provided Dockerfile creates an Ubuntu 14.04.2 installation with a manually built avr-libc 1.8.1.

-This instructions have been tested on Debian 8
+These instructions have been tested on Debian 8

 ## Create the docker image